NateEag/useful-programs/readme.md

 kick off jobs on network connection/loss, on OS X. It'd be nice to write a wrapper around it to let me schedule jobs for "when I have a connection again", like scheduling git pushes for when I have a connection.

+iconv is a venerable tool for converting bytestreams from one character encoding to another.
+It is thus useful for diagnosing character encoding errors.
+If you feed it a document to convert from its claimed encoding to another one, it will warn you if the document contains invalid byte sequences for that encoding.
+It can also strip such byte sequences or replace them with a placeholder of your choosing.